-Méribel is an attractive chalet-style, purpose-built ski resort situated right in the middle of Les Trois Vallées.
+Méribel ski resort is an attractive chalet-style, purpose-built resort situated right in the middle of Les Trois Vallées.
 The combination of great skiing, prime location and the pretty chalet-style village makes Méribel one of the most popular destinations for British holiday-makers.

 Experience the quintessential ski holiday, staying in a traditional wooden chalet and enjoying the bustle of the lively town which offers attractions such as a bi-weekly street market, a host of lively après ski bars and a magical forest setting.